kwaldenphd/tidy-data-principles/README.md

 ## Installing and Loading Data in OpenRefine

-34. We'll also be working with a free software program called OpenRefine as part of our work in this lab.

-35. Navigate to https://openrefine.org/download.html in a web browser and download the appropriate version for your operating system.
+We'll also be working with a free software program called OpenRefine as part of our work in this lab.
+Navigate to https://openrefine.org/download.html in a web browser and download the appropriate version for your operating system.

-36. If you are getting memory-related error messages, visit https://docs.openrefine.org/manual/installing#increasing-memory-allocation to troubleshoot.
+- If you are getting memory-related error messages, visit https://docs.openrefine.org/manual/installing#increasing-memory-allocation to troubleshoot.

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/tidy-data-principles/blob/main/figures/Figure_1.png?raw=true" alt="Capture_2"  /></p>

-37. Launch OpenRefine.

-38. Click `Create Project` from the menu on the left-hand side.
+Launch OpenRefine and click `Create Project` from the menu on the left-hand side.

-39. Select the option to `Get data from This Computer.`
+Select the option to `Get data from This Computer`, and select `Player_Birthplaces.csv` file.
+Click `Next.`

-40. Select `Player_Birthplaces.csv` file.

-41. Click `Next.`

 <img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/tidy-data-principles/blob/main/figures/Figure_2.png?raw=true" alt="Capture_2"  /></p>

-42. You now have a variety of configuration options before creating your project in OpenRefine.
+You now have a variety of configuration options before creating your project in OpenRefine.

-43. Select an appropriate character encoding schema.
+- Select an appropriate character encoding schema.

-44. Select the option to `Parse next 1 line(s) as column headers.`
+- Select the option to `Parse next 1 line(s) as column headers.`

-45. This option treats the first row of your file as a table header.
+  * This option treats the first row of your file as a table header.

-46. Check to be sure the `Parse cell text into numbers, dates, ...` option is NOT selected.
+- Check to be sure the `Parse cell text into numbers, dates, ...` option is NOT selected.

-47. In the `Project name` window, name your project.
+- In the `Project name` window, name your project.

-48. Click `Create Project >>` to begin to work with your data as an OpenRefine project.
+Click `Create Project >>` to begin to work with your data as an OpenRefine project.

 ## OpenRefine's Layout

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/tidy-data-principles/blob/main/figures/Figure_3.png?raw=true" alt="Capture_2"  /></p>

-49. As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):
+As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):

 <blockquote>
 <p>"OpenRefine displays data in a tabular format.
 Each row will usually represent a ‘record’ in the data, while each column represents a type of information.
 This is very similar to how you might view data in a spreadsheet or database.
 As with a spreadsheet, the individual bits of data live in ‘cells’ at the intersection of a row and a column.</p>
 <br>
-<p>50.
-OpenRefine only displays a limited number of rows of data at one time.
+<p>OpenRefine only displays a limited number of rows of data at one time.
 You can adjust the number choosing between 5, 10 (the default), 25 and 50 at the top left of the table of data.
 You can navigate through the records by using the previous/next/first/last navigation options at the top right of the table of data."</p></blockquote>

 ## Faceting and Filtering

-51. As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):
+As described in Library Carpentry's ["Introduction to OpenRefine"](https://librarycarpentry.org/lc-open-refine/01-introduction/index.html):

 <blockquote><p>"Facets are one of the most useful features of OpenRefine and can help in both getting an overview of the data and to improve the consistency of the data.</p>
 <br>
-<p>52.
-A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.</p>
+<p>A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.</p>
 <br>
-<p>53.
-The simplest type of Facet is called a ‘Text facet’.
+<p>The simplest type of Facet is called a ‘Text facet’.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.</p>
 <br>
-<p>54.
-To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
+<p>To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
 The facet will then appear in the left hand panel.</p>
 <br>
-<p>55.
-The facet consists of a list of values used in the data.
+<p>The facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.</p>
 <br>
-<p>56.
-You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.</p>
+<p>You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.</p>
 <br>
-<p>57.
-You can also invert the filter to show all records which do not match your selected values.
+<p>You can also invert the filter to show all records which do not match your selected values.
 This option appears at the top of the Facet panel when you select a value from the facet to apply as a filter."</p></blockquote>

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/tidy-data-principles/blob/main/figures/Figure_4.png?raw=true" alt="Capture_2"  /></p>

-58. Select the drop-down arrow for one of the columns that contains a pattern error.

-59. Select `Facet > Text Facet`.
+Select the drop-down arrow for one of the columns that contains a pattern error.
+Select `Facet > Text Facet`.

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/tidy-data-principles/blob/main/figures/Figure_5.png?raw=true" alt="Capture_2"  /></p>

-60. The facet will now appear on the left-hand side of the page.

-61. Click a line in the facet to select rows with that value.
+The facet will now appear on the left-hand side of the page.
+Click a line in the facet to select rows with that value.

-62. Use the `Include` option to select multiple values.
+- Use the `Include` option to select multiple values.

-63. Use the `Edit` option to address a pattern error.
+- Use the `Edit` option to address a pattern error.

-64. Do this for other pattern errors.

-65. Consult the following resources as needed to understand this data:
+Do this for other pattern errors.
+Consult the following resources as needed to understand this data:
 - [ISO 3166 country code table (Wikipedia)](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Decoding_table)
 - [United Nations geographic regions](https://unstats.un.org/unsd/methodology/m49/)
 - [USPS list of state abbreviations](https://about.usps.com/who-we-are/postal-history/state-abbreviations.htm)